-Don’t hesitate to make homemade pie crust!
-It tastes so much better than store bought.
-Who cares if it’s not picture-perfect?
-You can do this!
+Don’t hesitate to make a homemade pie crust.
+It tastes so much better than store bought, and it’s cheaper, too.

 1. Homemade pie crust tastes better than store bought.